 - The materials include a correlation chart document that shows TEKS coverage in the materials, including process standards.
-The "Ready Texas Mathematics Instruction" column demonstrates that the process standards are incorporated into all lessons. - The Ready Texas materials include a "Mathematical Process Standards in the TEKS" document to demonstrate how the process standards are integrated into the materials, including the "Mathematical Process Standards (MPS) Tips" callouts in the materials that highlight "... special opportunities to reinforce the habits of mind that the Process Standards represent." - Each lesson provides a note at the bottom of the lesson introduction which highlights the specific process standards that are the focus of the lesson, though in many cases other process standards can also be connected. - Unit 1, Lesson 1 provides opportunities for students to appropriately utilize process standards as students are presented with a real-world connection where they can select tools, communicate mathematical ideas, use a problem-solving model, analyze relationships, and explain and justify thinking. - Lesson 22 of the instructional resource provides opportunities for students to appropriately utilize the process standards while learning.
-There are problems arising in everyday life.
-Students can use a problem-solving model; they can select tools, communicate mathematical ideas, create representations, analyze relationships, and display, explain, and justify thinking.

-• Within a session, the process standards are integrated into the instructional components.
-In Lesson 25, Session 1, students are presented with a real-world problem.
+The "Ready Texas Mathematics Instruction" column demonstrates that the process standards are incorporated into all lessons. - The Ready Texas materials include a "Mathematical Process Standards in the TEKS" document to demonstrate how the process standards are integrated into the materials, including the "Mathematical Process Standards (MPS) Tips" callouts in the materials that highlight "... special opportunities to reinforce the habits of mind that the Process Standards represent." - Each lesson provides a note at the bottom of the lesson introduction which highlights the specific process standards that are the focus of the lesson, though in many cases other process standards can also be connected. - Unit 1, Lesson 1 provides opportunities for students to appropriately utilize process standards as students are presented with a real-world connection where they can select tools, communicate mathematical ideas, use a problem-solving model, analyze relationships, and explain and justify thinking. - Within a session, the process standards are integrated into the instructional components.
+In Lesson 18, Session 1, students are presented with a real-world problem.
 Through the discourse questions, students explain their problem-solving model.
-Students use tools from the suggested math toolkit items as they record their thinking on the record sheet using symbols to write a comparison.
+Students use tools from the suggested math toolkit items as they record their thinking on the record sheet using symbols, words, and pictures to explain their thinking.